alifuatyildirim/RoofStackTestCase/README.md

 - Docker

 ### Setting Up the Project
-1. Clone the repository: `git clone https://github.com/your-username/wallet-service.git`
+1. Clone the repository
-2. Navigate to the project directory: `cd wallet-service`
+2. Navigate to the project directory
 3. Build and run the Docker containers: `docker-compose up -d`

 ### Running Tests